rohanku/pyphotonics/docs/source/autorouting.rst

 .. code-block::

+  import numpy as np
-  from pyphotonics.layout.routing import user_route, write_paths_to_gds, Port
+  from pyphotonics.layout.routing import user_route, write_paths_to_gds, Port, WaveguideGeometry

   inputs = [Port(-11545.453, 2182.5 - 127 * i, 0) for i in range(7)]
   outputs = [
-      Port(-9435.453, 2055.5, 180),
+      Port(-9435.453, 2055.5, np.pi),
       Port(-10695.453, 2055.5, 0)
-  ] + [Port(-10463.728 + 254*i, 1826.777, 90) for i in range(5)]
+  ] + [Port(-10463.728 + 254*i, 1826.777, np.pi/2) for i in range(5)]

   waveguides = user_route(
-      inputs, outputs, 0.8, [62.75], 0.5, current_gds="/Users/rohan/Downloads/test.gds"
+      WaveguideGeometry(0.8), [50, 62.75], inputs=inputs, outputs=outputs, current_gds="/Users/rohan/Downloads/test.gds"
   )

   write_paths_to_gds(waveguides, "/Users/rohan/Downloads/user_route.gds", layer=1111)

-When we run this code snippet, Pyphotonics will take a screenshot of the layout around the provided ports and open a GUI for the user to specify waveguide routes.
+When we run this code snippet, Pyphotonics will automatically calculate an appropriate bounding box from the given inputs and ports, take a screenshot of the layout around the provided ports, and open a GUI for the user to specify waveguide routes.

 .. image:: _static/user_route_gui.png